 In his work process, Jan Kolata works both analytically strategically and with the moment of chance.
 By layering colors and shapes, the artist creates intense abstract works.
 However, they are never restless; instead, they clearly reveal structures and create depth effects.

-“A picture’s dimensions aren’t a decisive factor for me.
-What’s much more important is how space develops in the pictures.” – Jan Kolata
+"It's not the dimensions of a painting that play the decisive role for me, what's more important is how the space in the paintings develops." – Jan Kolata